 It may be July, but it is never too early to prepare for the opening of deer season.
-From developing a cool-season food-plot plan and hanging tree stands to studying the landscape and travel corridors, diehard whitetail enthusiasts can make the best of their summer preparing for the 2017 season.
+From developing a cool-season food-plot plan and hanging tree stands to studying the landscape and travel corridors, diehard whitetail enthusiasts can make the best of their summer preparing for their upcoming season.

 For one reason or another, many hunters wait until the last minute to start working on their hunting properties.
 Actually, hundreds of things are available to be done, and dull moments are few and far between.
 One of the most-productive is to reflect on previous seasons and identify key features on your land to increase the odds of being in the right place at the right time.
 When hunters can see these high-traffic areas on paper, it can be an eye-opening experience.